A Comprehensive Guide to Capturing & Organizing All Your Ideas

 For an idea file to be of any use or consequence to you, it is important that it not only be comprehensive but also organized in the best possible manner.
 It has to be structured or designed in a manner that makes it super convenient to jot down everything that comes into your head.
 This would ensure that your idea file is organized and captures every single idea that enters your mind.
 Also, there is a need to convert that flowing stream of ideas into a comparatively structured form so that you may make and keep your idea file organized.

 This approach here that we are going to discuss about, is a confluence of the two, where we would talk about ways you may use Evernote notebook to capture every single idea that will come into your head and the way you may use a Google spreadsheet to organize and review all your ideas.
 Further, to connect Evernote notebook and the Google spreadsheet, like many other professionals, you can use Appy Pie’s Connect so that, at any moment of time, you would have an updated list of all your ideas.
+On the other hand, if you’re a more creative-minded person, you could gather your ideas and organize them via the mind mapping software.

 Setting up the capture file